unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Implementations may want to warn users when character classes include non-NFD characters.

+### Normalization and Reorders

+[`reorder`](#element-reorder) elements operate on NFD codepoints.

+The reorders do not themselves interact with markers, that is, markers may not be matched by a `reorder` element.
+However, if a character preceded by one or more markers is reordered due to a `reorder` element, those markers will also move with the characters as with the `transform` elements.

 ### Normalization and Output

 On output, text will be normalized into the form requested by that implementation, or possibly specifically requested by a particular application.
 For example, many platforms may request NFC as the output format.
 In such a case, all text emitted via the keyboard will be transformed into NFC.

 Existing text in a document will only have normalization applied within a single normalization-safe segment from the caret.
+Output normalization to NFC, when appropriate, is unaffected by any markers embedded within the segment.

+For example, the sequence `e\m{marker}\u{300}` would be output in NFC as `è`.
+The marker is removed and has no effect on output.

 ### Normalization-safe Segments